Jenna424/thawed/README.md

 ### **_Getting Started_**

-##### Fork and clone this repository, cd into thawed/, open index.html, and begin playing!
+##### Fork and clone this repository, cd into thawed/, open index.html in terminal, and begin playing!

 ---